 Compared to subjects who received placebo, subjects who received TC-1734 in the 50mg dose group showed improvements on four of the five factors: power of attention; continuity of attention; episodic memory; and speed of memory.
 These results were statistically significant.
 In the 50mg dose group, the result on the power of attention factor had a p-value of 0.001.
-In addition, the result on the continuity of attention factor had a p-value of 0.019, and the result on the speed of memory factor had a p-value of 0.010, in each case including only the first dosing period due to treatment-by-period interaction.
+In addition, the result on the continuity of attention factor had a p-value of 0.001, the result on the episodic memory factor had a p-value of 0.019, and the result on the speed of memory factor had a p-value of 0.010, in each case including only the first dosing period due to treatment-by-period interaction.
 Subjects in the 50mg dose group who received placebo performed better than subjects who received TC-1734 on the working memory factor.
 This result was not statistically significant.